 Normally, if you qualified based on direct deposit and it simply stopped, you would lose those benefits.
 However, if you let us know, we will make sure those benefits continue for at least one year from the time you notify us.
 By that time, we hope you'll be direct depositing your net pay from your new employer.
 This is an automated process, so make sure you let us know.

 No. You will not lose any DCU benefits or services when you contact DCU about any financial difficulty.
-As long as you keep your Savings Account open and continue to maintain your accounts in good standing (by working with DCU), you will have the same accessibility to services such as Online Banking, Mobile Banking, ATMs, and over the phone.
+As long as you keep your Savings Account open and continue to maintain your accounts in good standing (by working with DCU), you will have the same accessibility to services such as Digital Banking, ATMs, and over the phone.

 No. There is no need to complete more than one application.
 Use the the Real Estate Hardship Application and specify your request within your hardship letter.
 We will use that application to consider assistance on all your loans with DCU.